softeng-feup/open-cx-heapsdontlie/README.md

 Ever felt like you lose contact with every awesome person you meet during a conference?
 Ever felt like it is impossible for you to find the people whose interests are shared with you?
 Commun.io has a solution for you!
 Have the ability to find those close to you whom you can share your thoughts.
 Commun.io - networking from the comfort of your pocket

+## User stories
+To check our current user stories, come to our [Trello](https://trello.com/b/Og2YbLLu/communio)!